DavideTriso/aria-dialog/README.md

 </div>
 ```

-**IMPORTANT**: if no ID is set on the _.dialog_ element, the plugin automatically generates and sets an ID when a dialog is initialised.
-Nevertheless, setting an ID to each dialog directly in HTML is recommended, in order to simplify jQuery selectors when calling methods on a dialog.
+**IMPORTANT**: if no ID is set on the **.dialog** element, the plugin automatically generates and sets an ID when a dialog is initialised.
+Nevertheless, setting an ID to each dialog directly in HTML is **recommended**, in order to simplify jQuery selectors when calling methods on a dialog.

 ### JS: Initialise